PDAL/PDAL/doc/stages/filters.groupby.md

 dimension

-: The dimension containing data to be grouped.
+: A list of 1 or more dimensions by which to group points.

 ```{include} filter_opts.md
 ```